Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 ### 2 - project 2 proposal ###

-Our group is cooperating with Nora and Selena's group, so we discussed a system like this (There are more details in that proposal and I am pretty sure whoever is reading this report has the access to that):
+Our group is cooperating with Nora and Selena's group, so we discussed a system like this (There are more details in the proposal:

 <img width="850" alt="" src="assets/week6/9.png">

+### Speculations ###

+I think with this project we are going to discusse how the digital ecosystem, including microprocessors, sensors and AI can provide emotional value to people.
+People tend to think that AI can't empathise, so can it act as omniscient to provide that value?
+Perhaps it is because we are inherently distanced from the realm of the transcendent and therefore this makes the role played by AI more plausible.

 ---